 ARCTIK SPRL (ARCTIK)

-Arctik is a Brussels-based PR, communications and evaluation consultancy specialising in European affairs and sustainability.
-Arctik provides strategic and innovative communication solutions for the European institutions and other actors, enabling them to communicate their messages efficiently, stimulate constructive dialogue and measure impact.
+Arctik is a Brussels-based PR, communications and evaluation consultancy specialised in European affairs and sustainability.
+Arctik provides strategic and innovative communication solutions for the European institutions and other public actors, enabling them to communicate their messages efficiently, stimulate constructive dialogue and measure impact.
 Arctik works regularly with complex content tailored to specific audiences, including research and innovation projects under Horizon 2020.Contact person: Cédric Hananel Visit the website

 Berliner Wasserbetriebe (BWB)